HigherOrderCO/Bend/docs/syntax.md

 The last statement of each function must either be a `return` or a selection statement (`if`, `switch`, `match`, `fold`) where all branches `return`.

+Each parameter of the function can receive a type annotation with `param_name: type` and the return value of the function can also be annotated with `def fn_name(args) -> return_type:`.

+We can force the type-checker to run or not on a specific function by adding `checked` or `unchecked` between `def` and the function name.

 ### Type